seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **LORD POLONIUS**
 He hath, my lord, wrung from me my slow leave
-By laboursome petition, and at last
+By laborsome petition, and at last
 Upon his will I seal'd my hard consent:
 I do beseech you, give him leave to go.